ethereum/execution-spec-tests/docs/tutorials/02_blockchain.md

     while True:
 ```

-This looks like an endless loop, but it isn't because this is a [generator](https://wiki.python.org/moin/Generators) function.
-When generator encounters the `yield` keyword it returns the value and stops execution, keeping a copy of all the local variables.
+This looks like an infinite loop, but it isn't because this is a [generator](https://wiki.python.org/moin/Generators) function.
+When generator encounters the `yield` keyword it returns the value and stops execution, keeping a copy of all the local variables, until it is called again.
+So infinite loops inside a generator are not a problem as long as they include `yield`.

 ```python
         tx = Transaction(